-Certain other chronic conditions share similarities with diabetes in relation to cost discussions.
-The treatment of conditions like hypertension rely on the choice and combination of multiple medications to achieve a measurable goal.
-Often these medications have generic options, making cost largely in the accumulation of multiple small charges.
+Certain other chronic conditions share similarities with diabetes about cost discussions.
+The treatment of diseases like hypertension relies on the choice and combination of multiple medications to achieve a measurable goal.
+Often these medications have generic options, making costs mainly in the accumulation of numerous small charges.

-Conversely, treatment of long-term diseases like rheumatoid arthritis requires choices between known generic medications with clearly defined drawbacks and new biologic medications which, while very effective, can be very costly.
-In some cases, superior care can only be achieved with higher cost.
+Conversely, treatment of long-term diseases like rheumatoid arthritis requires choices between known generic medications with clearly defined drawbacks and new biologic medicines, which, while very useful, can be very costly.
+In some cases, superior care can only be achieved at a higher cost.

 Unfortunately, decisions about diabetes are a hybrid of these dilemmas.
 Like hypertension, the treatment of type 2 diabetes mellitus often requires combinations of multiple medications.
 While certain generic medicines like metformin and pioglitazone continue to aggregate long-term outcomes data, other generics like glyburide have accumulated concerns about hypoglycemia, beta-cell burnout, weight gain, and cardiovascular outcomes.
-Moreover, results of long-acting cardiovascular trials in newer, expensive medications like liraglutide and empagliflozin, bring further complications in decision making.
+Moreover, results of long-acting cardiovascular and renal trials in newer, expensive medication classes like GLP1 agonists and SGLT2 inhibitors, bring further complications in decision making.

 While copay tiering and coupons have made cost choices somewhat more clear-cut between prescriber and patient, they often hide the system cost differential of a branded medication, which may have a total cost 100 times more expensive than a generic.
 For example, we estimate that the use of manufacturer coupons for type 2 diabetes medication saves the average patient about $40 per month, but increases the payer’s cost $175 per month.

 Pressures to control medication costs have produced trends toward both high-deductible plans and coinsurance models for patient cost.
 In both scenarios, the patient became exposed to the stark cost differentials between branded and generic medications.
-In addition, the complex cost calculations used to determine patient copay in Medicare Part D share both elements of cost sharing.
-These considerations, combined with biannual shifts in formulary coverage, make meaningful discussion of cost between patient and prescriber extremely difficult.
+Also, the complex cost calculations used to determine patient copay in Medicare Part D shares both elements of cost-sharing.
+These considerations, combined with biannual shifts in formulary coverage, make the meaningful discussion of cost between patient and prescriber extremely difficult.

 Calls for price transparency, while well-intentioned, often miss the underlying complexity of drug pricing in the United States.
-In order to adequately measure the true cost of a prescription, one needs to know the copay, the pharmacy cost, the PBM negotiated cost, and the PBM negotiated rebate.
-All of this needs to be measured against the cost of research and development, manufacturing, and logistical distribution of the product.
+To adequately measure the actual cost of a prescription, one needs to know the copay, the pharmacy cost, the PBM negotiated price, and the PBM negotiated rebate.
+All of this needs to be measured against the value of research and development, manufacturing, and logistical distribution of the product.
 Simply demanding low cost for medications ignores the long-evolved complexity of the American model of healthcare delivery.